The Wild Horse Roundups

-According to Wild Horse education the Jackson Mountain Roundup day 4 os September 2021 included these notes :
+According to Wild Horse Education the Jackson Mountain Roundup day 4 on September 2021 included these notes :

 The vast majority of the wild horses we have seen are not in the “dire” shape described by BLM.
 We have seen a handful in really rough shape, the majority are not “walking skeletons.”
 The BLM specialist stated “These horses are in such bad shape their minds are gone.”